Two Bicomplex and One Multicomplex Least Mean Square algorithms: Introduction

-The more involved theoretical aspects and details of Section~\ref{bcplx_grad} and~\ref{BLMS_alg} are placed at the end of the paper, starting with a reiteration in Appendix A of Brandwood's work~\cite{Brandwood}, who used complex CR-Calculus to establish the complex LMS algorithm.
-We follow with a complete description of the properties of the bicomplex algebra in Appendix B. In Appendix C we place the more theoretical proofs of the BCR (or bicomplex Wirtinger) calculus needed for the BLMS algorithm.

-For the interested reader, the authors also wrote a mathematical theoretical paper that completely develops the bicomplex counterpart of the CR-calculus, bicomplex Hermite polynomials and bicomplex polyanalytic functions, which can be found in~\cite{ADV-BCR}.
+For the interested reader, complementing this paper, the authors also wrote an extension of the BCR-Calulus to the bicomplex Hermite polynomials and bicomplex polyanalytic functions, which can be found in~\cite{ADV-BCR,ADV-BCR2}.